Liquid anomalies and Fragility of Supercooled Antimony: Methods

-We use the LAMMPS software \cite{LAMMPS} (version 11 Aug 2017 when not specified) with the following specific commands for the pair styles: \texttt{runner} for the AIMLP, \texttt{momb} for the vdW correction, and \texttt{hybrid/overlay} to combine them.
-In the calculation of the dynamical matrices, we use the \texttt{dynamical\_matrix} command introduced in a more recent version of LAMMPS (2 Aug 2023); in this case, we use the \texttt{hdnnp} pair style command for the AIMLP interface.
+We use the LAMMPS software \cite{LAMMPS} (version 11 Aug 2017 when not specified) with the following specific commands for the pair styles: \texttt{runner} for the Behler-Parrinello AIMLP, \texttt{momb} for the vdW correction, and \texttt{hybrid/overlay} to combine them.
+In the calculation of the dynamical matrices, we use the \texttt{dynamical\_matrix} command introduced in a more recent version of LAMMPS (2 Aug 2023); in this case, we use the equivalent \texttt{hdnnp} pair style command for the Behler-Parrinello AIMLP interface.
 In isothermal-isochoric (NVT) simulations we use a Bussi-Donadio-Parrinello thermostat (command \texttt{fix temp/csvr}) \cite{bussi_canonical_2007}.
 In isothermal-isobaric (NPT) simulations we use a Nos\`e-Hoover-chain with chain length of 3 for both temperature and pressure coupling, employing the Martina-Tuckerman-Tobias-Klein decomposition scheme (command \texttt{fix npt}) \cite{tuckerman_liouville-operator_2006}.
 We use a cubic supercell with periodic boundary conditions containing 4096 Sb atoms, both in NVT and NPT simulations of the liquid and glassy phases.
+The same setting is used for NPT simulations with the MACE potential, with a more recent version of LAMMPS.
 The main NVT simulations are carried at $6.12~$g/cm$^3$ mass density (about $33.0~\Angstrom^3$ atomic volume), i.e. inside a box of size $51.3388~\Angstrom$.
-We quench the system at 9.5 K/ps (when not specified otherwise) and equilibrate at each temperature while monitoring the potential energy and the relaxation dynamics through the Intermediate Scattering Function (ISF) and the Mean Square Displacement (MSD) (see Appendix).
-For temperatures above 400 K, at which the ISF primary relaxation time is $\sim 1~$ns or less, we subsequently run NVE dynamics to measure ISF and MSD at equilibrium.
+We quench the system at 9.5 K/ps (when not specified otherwise) and equilibrate at each temperature while monitoring the potential energy and the relaxation dynamics through the Intermediate Scattering Function (ISF) and the Mean Square Displacement (MSD) (defined in Appendix~C of the SI).
+For temperatures at which the ISF primary relaxation time is $\sim 1~$ns or less, we subsequently run NVE dynamics to measure ISF and MSD at equilibrium.

 For the NVT simulation of crystals at $6.12~$g/cm$^3$, we use supercells with a similar number of atoms to the liquid cell: for the A7 phase, 4320 atoms in an hexagonal-prism box with cell vectors $\mathbf{a}=(53.118,0,0)$ $\mathbf{b}=(-26.559,46.002,0)$, $\mathbf{c}=(0,0,58.403)$, in units of $\Angstrom$; for the A17 phase, 4608 atoms in an orthorhombic box with $a_x=50.617~\Angstrom$, $b_y=49.517~\Angstrom$, $c_z=60.727~\Angstrom$.